 She helped sift the flour, held the measuring cups and poured the contents in the mixing bowl.
 It was a slow, imperfect process, full of spills and extra time allowing a 3 (almost 4) year-old to “do it all by my own.”
-There were so many moments where I had to remind myself that the time spent together baking this cake was more important than the mess we’d have to clean up or the extra time it took with more cooks in the kitchen.
+There were so many moments where I had to remind myself that the time we spent together baking this cake was more important than the mess we’d have to clean up or the extra time it took with more cooks in the kitchen.
+Present vs. perfect.

-Perfection.
 It’s this elusive idea that parents know is actually impossible, yet continually strive for and are sorely disappointed when any factor detracts from their path to it (i.e. a crying child who wanted to use the small spatula, NOT the big spatula).
-We snap photos of a perfect smile, hoping we can mask the reality of tears, emotion, frustration and impatience with a clever #unfourgettablebakingsesh!
+We snap photos of a perfect smile, hoping we can mask the reality of tears, emotion, frustration, and impatience with a clever #unfourgettablebakingsesh!
 But the truth is, it doesn’t matter if it took more time to bake the cake, and it doesn’t matter that the cake didn’t even… ahem… turn out good (more on that later*).

 What matters is that I took the time to include my daughter in helping to make her own birthday cake.
 It was special mother-daughter time, even if it didn’t go exactly how I wanted it to go in my head.
 Even though it wasn’t perfect.
 I was present.
 She was present.